Dual-use reviewer architecture brief

 The Funding Spine is downstream from governed evidence.

-All funding logic is downstream from governed evidence.
+All funding and risk-review logic is downstream from governed evidence.

 It does not stand beside the Governance Spine.
 It only becomes useful after evidence has been captured, reviewed, authorised and verified inside the Hub environment.